 I’ve previously covered 4 free websites where you can make a web page for free, hosted by the site where you create them.
-Additionally, if your intent is to generate a start page for yourself, Aibek covered a majority of them in his review of the top 12 start pages.

 All of the resources listed above are excellent tools for organizing your own online interests, but wouldn’t it be nice to have a resource from Google – the place where you get your email, handle your blog analytics and read your RSS feeds?
 Aibek mentioned iGoogle in his list of start pages, but even iGoogle doesn’t have the sort of flexibility that lets you do anything you want with the page.
 You can add widgets and re-title a few elements, but that’s about it.
 That’s why I was very happy to discover that now, even Google offers a free website building tool called Google Sites.